terraform-aws-modules/terraform-aws-eks/docs/UPGRADE-19.0.md

   3. New instances will launch without the EKS managed node group security group, and prior instances will be terminated
   4. Once the EKS managed node group has cycled, the security group will be deleted

-2. Once the node group security group(s) have been removed, you can update your module definition to specify the `v19.x` version of the module.
+2. Once the node group security group(s) have been removed, you can update your module definition to specify the `v19.x` version of the module
+3. Run `terraform init -upgrade=true` to update your configuration and pull in the v19 changes
-3. Using the documentation provided above, update your module definition to reflect the changes in the module from `v18.x` to `v19.x`.
+4. Using the documentation provided above, update your module definition to reflect the changes in the module from `v18.x` to `v19.x`.
 You can utilize `terraform plan` as you go to help highlight any changes that you wish to make.
 See below for `terraform state mv ...` commands related to the use of `iam_role_additional_policies`.
 If you are not providing any values to these variables, you can skip this section.
-4. Once you are satisifed with the changes and the `terraform plan` output, you can apply the changes to sync your infrastructure with the updated module definition (or vice versa).
+5. Once you are satisifed with the changes and the `terraform plan` output, you can apply the changes to sync your infrastructure with the updated module definition (or vice versa).

 ### Diff of Before (v18.x) vs After (v19.x)